Monthly nurse

 A monthly nurse is a woman who looks after a mother and her baby during the postpartum or postnatal period.
-The phrase is now largely obsolete, but the job continues under other names and conditions worldwide.
+The phrase is now largely obsolete, but the role is still performed under other names and conditions worldwide.

 In the past, it was customary for women to rest in bed or at home for a prolonged period after childbirth.
-Typically, their female relatives, such as their mother or mother-in-law, would provide care, or wealthy families would hire a monthly nurse.
+Typically, their female relatives, such as their mother or mother-in-law, would provide care.
+Alternatively, wealthy families would sometimes hire a monthly nurse.
 This period, known as confinement or lying-in, would end with the mother's reintroduction to the community during a Christian ceremony called the churching of women.
 In 18th and 19th century England, the term "monthly nurse" was prevalent since the nurse would usually stay with the patient for four weeks.
-However, the term "monthly" is not entirely accurate since there was no fixed time for the nurse's services to be provided or to end, but it was entirely dependent on the arrangement.
+However, the term "monthly" is not entirely accurate since there was no fixed time or date for the nurse's services to be provided or to end, but rather it was entirely dependent on the arrangement.